- Starter

 dataSet.setData(staging.getData());

-To create an EDI file, you will need to create a dataset with the structure that is compatible with EDI to XML transformation, then let the system automatically create the EDI.
+To create an EDI file, you must create a dataset with a structure compatible with EDI to XML or EDI to JSON transformation, then let the system automatically create the EDI.

 Step 1.
 Create a source Connection.